-In the summer of 2020, Sara's younger brother Mark died from Cancer.
-To honor him and to feed the desire of military spouses to make a difference we added the focus on "leaving our mark" in our communities.
+In the summer of 2020, Sara's younger brother Mark (28) died from Cancer.
+To honor him and to feed the desire of military spouses to make a difference we added the focus on "leaving a positive mark" in our communities.
 For those who knew and loved Mark, knew the strong community he had around him and that support made all the difference on his toughest days and they knew he made his mark on them.
 That's a life we all desire.

 Sara's first Marine Corps Ball (2011)

 Regular volunteers at the Yuma Community Food Bank (2011-2012)